holstt/stream2podcast/README.md

 ## Features

--   Record an audio stream and save it to disk (works with audio streams following either ICY or HLS protocol)
+-   Record a HTTP audio stream and save it to disk (works with audio streams following either ICY or HLS protocol)
--   Create multiple recording schedules to record at specific time intervals throughout the day
+-   Create multiple recording schedules to record at different time periods throughout the day (using [APScheduler - Advanced Python Scheduler](https://github.com/agronholm/apscheduler))
--   Generate podcast feed (XML-files) from the recordings produced by each schedule (i.e. turns a recording schedule into a podcast with each recording representing an episode)
+-   Generate a podcast feed (XML-file) from the recordings produced by each schedule (i.e. turns a recording schedule into a podcast with each recording representing an episode)
+-   Publish as podcast: The output of `stream2podcast` makes it simple to set up a webserver (e.g. [Nginx](https://www.nginx.com/)) to serve the static files (XML feed + recordings) from the root of the output directory.
 -   Docker support: Easy deployment using Docker Compose
--   Publish as podcast: The output of `stream2podcast` makes it simple to set up a webserver (e.g. [Nginx](https://www.nginx.com/)) to serve the static files from the root of the output directory.

 ## Getting Started